rehanhussa/Spotify-EJS/Project-Proposal.md

 - As a user, I want to navigate from the homepage to videos, playlists, or liked songs.
 - As a user, I want to be able to search songs via the search bar.
 - As a user, I want to create playlists connected to my account.
-- As a user, I want to update my playlists by adding or deleting videos.
+- As a user, I want to update my playlists by adding or deleting songs.
 - As a user, I want to have songs appear on my homepage as another form of playlists.\*\*

 #### Stretch Goals